Contents

 How do I show my PowerPoint presentation in presenter mode with only one monitor?

 When the Presenter View window opens, decrease the size of both browser windows so you can see both the Studio and your slides.
-When it's time to share your screen, share only the Google Slides browser tab, NOT your whole screen or the presenter view window.
+When it's time to share your screen, share only the Google Slides browser tab, NOT your whole screen or the Presenter View window.
 Now, proceed through the presentation as you normally would.
-You can see your speaker notes and the run time clock as you go!
+You can see your speaker notes and the elapsed time as you go!

-⭐️ Keep in mind, if your presentation contains a video, check the Share Audio box when selecting the tab or window to share.
+💡 Keep in mind, if your presentation contains a video, check the Share tab audio box when selecting the tab to share.
 We don't advise sharing your whole screen for a presentation since the 'Share Audio' box may not be available.

-Yes, if you use Webex Event Studio, Webex Events Streaming by Restream, or the Webex Events RTMP player!
+Yes, if you use Webex Events Production Studio or the Webex Events RTMP player!
 Our robust Metrics and Video Analytics report downloads have all the click and view data you need.
-Read our Continuing Education credits article if you need to view information to award these.
-For a complete look at the Video Analytics report, click here.
+Read our Continuing Education Credits article if you need to review information to award these.
+We also provide a complete overview of the Video Analytics report in our Event App Metrics article.

 Customization